ManchesterRoboticsLtd/MR3001B_Design_and_Development_of_Robots_I/class_ws/src/open_loop_control/README.md

 ### Open Loop

 I realised the characterization is not needed for this challenge but for the next and final challenge.
-So in order to create an open loop controller node for the Gazebo simulation, the script `open_loop.py` was created inside the `puzzlebot_gazebo` package.
+So in order to create an open loop controller node for the Gazebo simulation, the script `open_loop.py` was created inside a new `open_loop_control` package.

 This script is structured with the main class `Puzzlebot`, containing the methods needed to execute the state machine to draw the path of a square.